Gasagarcia/Gasagarcia-Garcia_Dias_Longo_RUVs_RN-/README.md

 # Gasagarcia-Garcia_Dias_Longo_RUVs_RN-
-This repository was create to provide supportive data and information to a manuscript submitted to Journal of Fish Biology.
-The goal was to assess the trade-off between sampling more or sampling longer videos, as well as providing an advice on minimum sampling effort in Northeastern Brazil.
+This repository was created to provide supportive data and information to a manuscript submitted to Journal of Fish Biology.
+The goal was to assess the best strategy for performing rapid assessments of reef fish assemblages.
+During this procedure, we discussed the trade-off between sampling more or sampling longer videos and provided an advice on minimum sampling effort suitable for reefs in Northeastern Brazil.